First Generation Descendants of Peter Fidler

 In his journal for 1819 Peter FIDLER reported regarding his son, Thomas: Interpreter, (Lake) Manitoba; “Not fit for being an interpreter, disobedient, careless of the property and afraid of the Indians, but very hardy and ingenious”.

 Tom’s youngest brother (Peter Jr) was born Jul 2, 1820 at Norway House during a family trip to York Factory (Tom was left in charge at Fort Dauphin, during his father’s absence).
-While at York Peter met George SIMPSON, who was to become Sir George, the illustrious Governor of the HBC for many years to come.

 On Boxing Day, 1820 Peter reported in his journal: "Tom went away to Partridge Crop (now Fairford, MB) - he having acted improperly here."
 Heather Hallett comments: There is no mention of what Thomas did to annoy his father.
 I suspect it may not have been much.
 Peter FIDLER Sr was a much beleaguered man, and by this time was in failing health.
 He seems, from what I have read, to have set very high standards of behaviour and achievement for his sons, and he may have been unable to temper censure with praise when it was earned.